ice-lab/icejs-codemod/README.md

 # icejs-codemod

-This repository contains a collection of codemod scripts for use with [JSCodeshift](https://github.com/facebook/jscodeshift) that help update React APIs.
+This repository contains a collection of codemod scripts for use with [JSCodeshift](https://github.com/facebook/jscodeshift) that help update icejs APIs.